SeisComP/common/apps/gui/descriptions/global_gui.rst

 .. admonition:: Deprecation warning
    :class: warning

-   The old vector file directories :file:`@DATADIR@/bna` or :file:`@CONFIGDIR@/bna` are still supported but superseded by :file:`@DATADIR@/spatial/vector` or :file:`@CONFIGDIR@/spatial vector`.
-The latter directories have higher priority are are being read first.
+   The old directories :file:`@DATADIR@/bna` or :file:`@CONFIGDIR@/bna`
+   are still supported but superseded by :file:`@DATADIR@/spatial/vector` or :file:`@CONFIGDIR@/spatial/vector`.
+The latter directories have higher priority.
    If one of the old directories has been found, a warning will be logged.

 |scname| supports arbitrary polygons, polylines or points for drawing as layers
 on maps or for using by other :term:`modules <plugin>` and :term:`plugins <plugin>`.
 The polygons, polylines and points can be customized by the :ref:`available attributes <sec-gui_syntax>`.
-Currently supported data types are:
+Currently supported data types
+are:

 * FEP (Flinn-Engdahl polygons):

   * used for visualization of events regions and for setting the region name of the event by :ref:`scevent`.
   * stored in directories: :file:`@DATADIR@/fep` or :file:`@CONFIGDIR@/fep`
   * file name extension: *.fep*
   * file format: ::